daitss/transform/README.md

 * libxml-ruby (gem)
 * log4r (gem)
 * sinatra (gem) - a minimal web application framework.
 It will work with any web server such as mongrel, thin, apache etc.
-* install any desired tools (such as ffmpeg, libquicktime, ghostscript, mencoder, etc) on your system.
+* install any desired format conversion tools (such as ffmpeg, libquicktime, mencoder, etc) on your system.
 The config/transform.xml contains default setup to use those tools.

 License